 Combat takes place in standard tactical RPG fashion.
 The battle occurs on a grid of squares and each character occupies a single square with the exception of some of the most powerful characters in the game.
 Each character will get the chance to move and perform an action on their turn.
 The amount of movement is dictated by the characters class and the terrain they are fighting on.
 After moving there are four actions:

-Attacking allows your character to enter combat with the enemy.
+Attacking allows the chosen character to enter combat with the enemy.
 There are two basic types of attacks: melee and ranged.
 Melee attacks may be made against enemies that are adjacent to the character.
 Ranged attacks can attack enemies that are two, three, or even more spaces away from the attacking character, but generally cannot be preformed against enemies that are directly adjacent.
 Some weapons, like spears, allow the character to make melee or ranged attack, but they are generally short ranged.

 Magic spells generally have a larger range similar to ranged attacks.
 Generally as the magic attack gets more powerful it also has a larger area of effect, as well as a higher cost.
 Spells range from elemental magic to summoning to healing magic and death magic.